-The truth of the matter is that despite the sheer potential magnitude of cloud-based restaurant POS software, the beauty of this format is how scalable it is for restaurants of all sizes – not just major chains or high-end dining establishments.
-Whether you’re running a seasonal fruit stand or operating the fanciest fine dining establishment in your city, a cloud-based POS system gives you everything you need to get the job done right.
+The beauty of the cloud format is how scalable it is – for major chains, high-end dining establishments, and small coffee shops alike.
+Whether you’re running a seasonal fruit stand or operating the fanciest fine dining establishment in your city, a cloud-based POS system can help you get the job done right.

-It’s OK if you don’t quite understand what a cloud-based POS system is, or what it can do for you.
-You’re certainly not alone.
-But by the end of this post, we hope you have a much different insight as to how the power of the cloud can simplify and optimize your restaurant’s operations.
+If you don’t quite understand what a cloud-based POS system is, you’re not alone.
+But by the end of this post, you’ll get a clear picture of how the cloud can simplify and optimize your restaurant’s operations.

 The Basics of a Cloud-Based Restaurant POS

-Rather than having to print out a lengthy report at the beginning or end of a shift, like you would with traditional legacy POS systems, modern restaurant POS software allows you to access your insights from any smart device, such as your phone or tablet.
-Now, you can get updated sales, inventory, customer feedback and more, in real time, with mere clicks of a touchscreen.
-Real-time data means real-time solutions to situations BEFORE they become problems.
-Just think of the time and money you’ll save by catching issues before they blow out of proportion.
+Instead of printing out lengthy reports for every shift, now you can access your insights from any smart device, such as your phone or tablet, and get updated sales, inventory, customer feedback and more.
+Real-time data means real-time solutions to situations before they become problems.
+Just think of the time and money you’ll save by identifying issues before they blow out of proportion.

 Cloud-based POS systems can be integrated with any number of functionalities, from digital payment and receipts to automatic discounts and updated loyalty rewards.
 If you have existing setups in place, many third-party vendors have upgraded apps for iPad POS systems to help you maintain your current rewards and promotions planning.

 You’ll be shocked at how easy it is to set up and use your new cloud-based POS.
 Thanks to the cloud, and its encrypted online storage, there is no risk of hardware or software incompatibility or failure.
 There are no viruses or driver hiccups.
 And there’s no risk of a hard drive accidentally deleting a weekend’s worth of sales reports.
 It’s all backed up, automatically.
-Plus, younger generations—think millennials and Gen Z’s—are demanding more and more technological capabilities from their workplaces.
-Getting on board with cloud-based POS solutions will give you an edge when it comes to attracting younger talent.
+Plus, younger generations of workers—think millennials and Gen Zs—will get right on board with a cloud-based POS solution.

 The benefits aren’t limited to your staff, either.
-Customers will enjoy knowing their credit card information is secure and encrypted with the latest cloud technology.
-In turn, credit providers are thrilled with these safety measures, and more of them have developed safe, convenient online POS payment solutions as a result.
+Customers will feel good knowing their credit card information is secure and encrypted.
+In turn, credit providers have developed safe, convenient online POS payment solutions as a result.

 And finally, there’s the benefit of accountability.
-Whether you own a bar or restaurant, food truck or lemonade stand, your POS can track every last drop of product you have for sale, so you can spot discrepancies in an instant, and fix these gaps before they become problematic, not after the fact when it might be too late.
+Whether you own a bar or restaurant, food truck or lemonade stand, your POS can track every last drop of product you have for sale, so you can spot discrepancies in an instant, and fix gaps before they become problematic.

 The cloud can be an intimidating concept for technical newcomers.
-But we have a 100 percent success rate convincing customers cloud-based POS systems are better for their restaurants once they see this technology working to keep their business safer, more efficient, and, yes, more profitable across the board.
+But customers who move to cloud-based POS systems are almost always satisfied once they see this technology working to keep their business safer, more efficient, and, yes, more profitable across the board.

-It’s 2018.
-Let cloud-based technology do the work for you while you focus on hiring and training a killer staff and chatting up your regular customers so they keep coming back again and again.
-You know, the things that got you into this line of work in the first place.
+It’s time to let cloud-based technology do the work for you so you can focus on training a killer staff and chatting up your regular customers so they keep coming back again and again.